IshanAsati/thedb/README.md

-# Contact Manager - Multi-Interface Application
+# The People DB - Multi-Interface Application

-A lightweight contact management application built with Python.
+A lightweight people management application built with Python.
 Features three different interfaces: a modern web app, a terminal user interface (TUI), and a simple command-line interface (CLI).

 ## Features